Build firmware (release, size-optimised)

 Ignored tests

-11 tests are ignored on host due to differences in overflow behaviour between the embedded target (Cortex-M3, saturating arithmetic) and the host (x86_64, wrapping arithmetic).
-They pass correctly on the embedded target:
+6 tests are ignored on host due to differences between the embedded target (Cortex-M3, saturating arithmetic) and the host (x86_64, wrapping arithmetic).
+All pass correctly on the embedded target.

 Firmware metrics